Chronic kidney disease research

 Whiting and Professor

-- A systematic review, undertaken by NIHR Collaboration for Leadership in Applied Health Research and Care West (CLAHRC West),
+- A systematic review, undertaken by NIHR Applied Research Collaboration West (ARC West),

 into reducing harm from acute kidney injury and developing an effective sick day rule.
 'The risks and benefits of patients temporarily discontinuing medications in the event of an intercurrent illness: a systematic review protocol.
 Morden, A, Horwood, J, Whiting, P, Savovic, J, Tomlinson, L, Blakeman, T, Tomson, C, Richards, A, Stone, T and Caskey, F.